tomthetrainer/eventstore_basic_java/README.md

 # Supporting Documents
  Included in the top level directory are the resources you need
  1. A PDF of the steps needed to launch codespaces
- 2. A PDF describing how to run locally, that includes step by step details on how we built the project
+ 2. A PDF [Instructions For Running Locally](InstructionsForRunningLocally.pdf) describing how to run locally, that includes step by step details on how we built the project

 # Most of all have fun, and once you know how to write an EVENT From Scratch you will be ready to cook up all sorts of tasty and more advanced recipes